 Last but certainly not least, this traditional corn casserole is THE best side dish for the major holiday season.

-- 3 cups corn - fine to use frozen, canned (drained super well), or corn off the cob that has already been grilled and removed from cob
+- 3 cups corn - canned (drained super well), or corn off the cob that has already been grilled and removed from cob, frozen is fine too

 - 1/2 tsp paprika

 - 1 bunch cilantro

 - 1/2 block of crumbled feta cheese - around 3 oz.

 - Cut cherry tomatoes in half length wise.

 - Cut red pepper, yellow pepper, and zucchini into small bite sized pieces that cook fast.

 - Melt down 2 tablespoons butter into a large skillet on medium-high heat.

 - Add in cut up bell peppers, red onion, 3 cups of cooked corn, and zucchini.